 My Geeky Story

-I’ve been fussing with computers since I was 13 or so.
-I grew up on Prodigy (this was even before AOL) and Madison BBSes.
+I’I’ve been fussing with computers since I was 13 or so.
+I grew up on Prodigy (before AOL) and Madison BBSes.
 I carried my Mac Classic to my high school BASIC class.
 I built PCs while earning general credits at MATC.
-Did a stint at Sitel, doing Tech Support for AOL when everyone had dial-up and only one phone line.
-I graduated in 2001 with a Commercial Art Associate Degree (now known as the Graphic Design Degree) and started working at a local doll company.
+Did a stint at Sitel doing tech support for AOL back when everyone had dial-up and only one phone line.
+I graduated in 2001 with a Commercial Art Associate Degree and started working at a local doll company.

 If you’re the resume-reading type, have a look!